pagkly/Zed/Investopedia3/Understanding Contract Provisions.md

 ## Example of a Contract Provision

-One of the most familiar uses of a contract provision is a bond’s [call provision](https://www.investopedia.com/terms/c/callprovision.asp).
+One of the most familiar uses of a contract provision is a bond’s [[call provision]](https://www.investopedia.com/terms/c/callprovision.asp).
 A bond's call provision refers to a specific date; after this date, the company may recall and retire the bond.
 The bond investor can turn it in for payment of the face amount (or the face amount plus a premium).

 For example, a 12-year bond issue can be called after five years.
-That first five-year period has a [hard call protection](https://www.investopedia.com/terms/h/hardcallprotection.asp).
+That first five-year period has a [[hard call protection]](https://www.investopedia.com/terms/h/hardcallprotection.asp).
 Investors are guaranteed to earn interest until at least the first call date.
-When an investor buys a bond, the [broker](https://www.investopedia.com/terms/b/broker.asp) typically provides the yield to call as well as the yield to maturity.
+When an investor buys a bond, the [[broker]](https://www.investopedia.com/terms/b/broker.asp) typically provides the yield to call as well as the yield to maturity.
 These two yields show the bond’s investment potential.

 If a bond has a soft call provision, the procedure will go into effect after the hard call provision period passes.
 Soft call protection is typically a premium to face value that the issuer pays for calling the bond before maturity.
 For example, after the call date is reached, the issuer might pay a 3% premium for calling the bonds for the next year, a 2% premium the following year, and a 1% premium for calling the bonds more than two years after the hard call expires.